Shark Air Purifier Review: Is This the Best Air Purifier on the Market? We Tested it to Find out!

 Shark’s 3-in-1 air purifier excelled in my hands-on tests.
 Find out if it deserves a spot in your home.

 Heightened awareness of allergens and toxins in the air we breathe has boosted the popularity of air purifiers for homes and businesses.
 Several dozen brands have flooded the market, all claiming to remove pollutants from indoor air.
-To determine which of today’s top models really live up to the hype, I tested the best air purifiers currently available, and the Shark air purifier took top honors.
+To determine which of today’s top models really live up to the hype, I tested some of the best air purifiers, and the Shark air purifier took top honors.

 Shark is well known for making tech-savvy home appliances, and I’ve had the good fortune of owning a couple of the company’s vacuums.
 I was expecting good things from the Shark air purifier, and I wasn’t disappointed.
 I don’t have access to a professional lab to scientifically test all the features of an air purifier, so I set up an experiment booth in a closet and tested the abilities of several air purifiers to remove airborne particulates and smoke.
 I also measured the level of noise the purifiers made during operation.